-- 1) The permittee shall collect a minimum of three composite samples from Outfall 001.
-The second and third composite samples will be used for the renewal of the dilution concentrations for each toxicity test. - 2) The permittee shall collect the composite samples such that the samples are representative of any periodic episode of chlorination, biocide usage, or other potentially toxic substance being discharged on an intermittent basis. - 3) The permittee shall initiate the toxicity tests within 36 hours after collection of the last portion of the first composite sample.
-The holding time for any subsequent composite sample shall not exceed 72 hours.
-Samples shall be maintained at a temperature of 0-6 degrees Centigrade during collection, shipping, and storage. - 4) If Outfall 001 ceases discharging during the collection of effluent samples, the requirements for the minimum number of effluent samples, the minimum number of effluent portions, and the sample holding time are waived during that sampling period.
+- 1) The permittee shall collect a minimum of two composite samples from the outfall being sampled.
+The second composite sample will be used for the renewal of the dilution concentrations for each toxicity test. - 2) The permittee shall collect the composite samples such that the samples are representative of any periodic episode of chlorination, biocide usage, or other potentially toxic substance being discharged on an intermittent basis. - 3) The permittee shall initiate the toxicity tests within 36 hours after collection of the last portion of the first composite sample.
+The holding time for the subsequent composite sample shall not exceed 72 hours.
+Samples shall be maintained at a temperature of 0-6 degrees Centigrade during collection, shipping, and storage. - 4) If the outfall being sampled ceases discharging during the collection of effluent samples, the requirements for the minimum number of effluent samples, the minimum number of effluent portions, and the sample holding time are waived during that sampling period.
 However, the permittee must have collected an effluent composite sample volume sufficient to complete the required toxicity tests with renewal of the effluent.
 When possible, the effluent samples used for the toxicity tests shall be collected on separate days if the discharge occurs over multiple days.
-The sample collection duration and the static renewal protocol associated with the abbreviated sample collection must be documented in the full report.

-5) The effluent samples shall not be dechlorinated after sample collection.
+The sample collection duration and the static renewal protocol associated with the abbreviated sample collection must be documented in the full report. - 5) The effluent sample shall not be dechlorinated after sample collection.